Want to follow along with this writing? Sign up Today, it's free and easy

 An intense case of deja vu, taken to the extreme.

-13 days ago Paris Pearl said:
+about 1 month ago Paris Pearl said:

 Your writing style is so deep, rich, and beautiful that I could probably live off it if it were food:) Every description simply blows me away.
 You definitely have a gift, and the expression of ideas within this piece shows that you're putting it to good use!

-almost 4 years ago Emmy Grace said:
+about 4 years ago Emmy Grace said:

 Beautiful descriptions... sucked me in with its powerful imagery....

-about 4 years ago Jadon Rienstra said:
+over 4 years ago Jadon Rienstra said: